Who are the Windrush generation?

 Windrush generation: Who are they and why are they facing problems?

-Thousands of people who arrived in the UK as children in the first wave of Commonwealth immigration face being threatened with deportation.
+It led to the government apologising for deportation threats made to the children of Commonwealth citizens, who despite living and working in the UK for decades, were told they were living in the UK illegally because of a lack of official paperwork.

-Despite living and working in the UK for decades, many of the so-called Windrush generation are now being told they are here illegally because of a lack of official paperwork.
+Since then, reports and compensation schemes have been launched, but some people are concerned that not enough has been done.

-Who are they?
+Who are the "Windrush generation"?

 Those arriving in the UK between 1948 and 1971 from Caribbean countries have been labelled the Windrush generation.

-It began on 22 June 1948 when the ship MV Empire Windrush arrived at Tilbury Docks, Essex, which brought workers from Jamaica, Trinidad and Tobago and other islands to Britain.
+This is a reference to the ship MV Empire Windrush, which arrived at Tilbury Docks, Essex, on 22 June 1948, bringing workers from Jamaica, Trinidad and Tobago and other islands, as a response to post-war labour shortages in the UK.

 The ship carried 492 passengers - many of them children.

-It is unclear how many people belong to the Windrush generation since many of those who arrived as children travelled on parents' passports and never applied for travel documents - but they are thought to be in their thousands.
+It is unclear how many people belong to the Windrush generation, since many of those who arrived as children travelled on parents' passports and never applied for travel documents - but they are thought to be in their thousands.

 There are now 500,000 people resident in the UK who were born in a Commonwealth country and arrived before 1971 - including the Windrush arrivals - according to estimates by Oxford University's Migration Observatory.